About the Stats

 Racing Trade Papers (Speedway Scene, Area Auto News, etc)

-Programs & trade papers are usually very accurate.
-The results and race summaries are generally provided from the Speedbowl's public relations department and therefor are a great source for accurate info that includes the finishing order, date, lap count, etc. They also are published several days after the event, which means if there were post-race disqualifications or changes in the results, they are usually included in these reports
+Programs & trade papers are the next best resource for accurate statistics.
+The results and race summaries are generally provided from the Speedbowl’s public relations department and therefor are a great source of information that includes the finishing order, date, lap count, etc. They also are published several days after the event, which means if there were post-race disqualifications or changes in the results, they are usually included in these reports.

 Local newspapers (The New London Day, Norwich Bulletin, etc)

-Video footage is a great resource as well – as long as it's dated, which prior to the 1990's isn't always the case.
-Additionally, unlike newspapers where there's a chance post-race penalties may be included, a video source only shows the winner immediately after the event and prior to any post-race inspections that could have changed the finishing order, which makes them a less-preferred resource than any of the ones listed above.
+Photos or videos can be a great resource as well – as long as they’re dated, which prior to the 1990’s wasn’t always the case.
+Additionally, unlike newspapers where there’s a chance post-race penalties may be included, pics or vids would only show the winner immediately after the event and prior to any post-race inspections that could have changed the finishing order, which makes them a less-preferred resource than any of the ones listed above.

-Trophies are used as a reference, but not as an offical resource to verify winners.
+Trophies are used as a reference, but not as an official resource to verify winners.
 There are two main issues with trophies: